ccb-hms/scDiagnostics/README.md

 - Matrix
 - corrplot
 - RColorBrewer
-- gridExtra

 ## Usage

-To explore the capabilities of the scDiagnosis package, you can load your own data or use the provided example with publicly available data of Marrow tissue single cell gene expression profiles from He S et al. (2020).
+To explore the capabilities of the scDiagnostics package, you can load your own data or use the provided example with publicly available data of Marrow tissue single cell gene expression profiles from He S et al. (2020).
 Single-cell transcriptome profiling of an adult human cell